ysy-dlg/RefCommitDiff/Weekly progress report/report.md

 ### Done
 - Time spent on this project this week (30h)
 - Migrate the [database](/Database/database_creating.md) to SQLite and optimize the database structure.
+  -  Except for the repository table, the others only store data about the Mbassador repository.
   -  Added a file-level change log table for the original repository and the tokenized repository
   -  Fixed various issues encountered when extracting diff code lines from the tokenized repository, such as the failure to extract token values due to special characters in strings.